sdadasdasdwa/AndroidReverseLearning/AndroidFridaBeginnersBook/Chap05/ReadMe.md

 2. modify the Smali code

-Based on the logic, we choose to modify 'if-eqz, :cond_0' by changing 'if-eqz' to 'if-nez'
+Based on the logic, we choose to modify 'if-eqz p1, :cond_0' by changing 'if-eqz' to 'if-nez'

 Then use the following command to repackage the app.